zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 export default App;
 ```

 Ok, so now we should see a button on the page.
-Looks like the visuals for our React component is complete.
-The next thing to do is to integrate some Redux.
+Looks like the visuals for our __React__ component is complete.
+The next thing to do is to integrate some __Redux__.

 ## Importing Redux